-- One of Ben 10's many transformations is Eye Guy, a Captain Ersatz of Cyclops from X-Men in powers.
+- One of Ben's many transformations is Eye Guy, a Captain Ersatz of Cyclops from X-Men in powers.
 Eyes cover nearly every inch of his body except his head, which instead has large batlike ears.

 - Krumm in Aaahh!!!
 Real Monsters carried his eyes around in his hands.
 His father did the same thing, but after one of his eyes was fired out of a rifle in the Revolutionary War, he started wearing a black glove on that hand.
 This was generally played for laughs, such as the episode where he lodges them into a mummy, then can't get them out before they have to retreat.

 - An episode of Aqua Teen Hunger Force has Carl being sucked into a jet-powered toilet, leaving only his head intact.
 Frylock makes several attempts to construct a new body for Carl, including one made entirely of eyes from a website specializing in medical waste.

 Frylock: In ways you can only imagine.

 Master Shake: But look, I mean... is he going to be able to chase us?
 'Cause if I woke up lookin' like that, I would just run towards the nearest living thing and kill it.

 - Transformers :

 - Peek-A-Blue from She-Ra: Princess of Power gets Psychic Powers by the eyes on her peacock tail.

 - Ten-Eyed Man and Mutant Master in Batman: The Brave and the Bold.

 - Xavier: Renegade Angel: Along with being a bizarre humanoid with brown hair, mouth beak, six nipples, backwards legs, and a snake hand, Xavier also has a giant eye placed in the middle of his crotch which he calls his "pen-eye"